Muftiship of Novi Sad: History

 Islam appeared in the territory of present-day Vojvodina in the 16th century, when this area became part of the Ottoman Empire.
 Syrmia was part of the Ottoman Empire since 1526 (including the period of vassal Syrmian duchy of Radoslav Čelnik that existed from 1527 to 1530), while Bačka and Banat were included into Ottoman Empire later, in 1541-1545 (Bačka) and in 1552-1556 (Banat).
 Ottoman leader who conquered Banat was Muslim Serb Mehmed paša Sokolović, whose army included 8,000 janissaries and 100,000 akindjias, of whom 20,000 were Serbs.

 During the Ottoman administration in the Balkans and in the Pannonian Plain, many Serbs converted to Islam, which was a condition for advancement in the state service.
 Some Muslim Serbs were in high administrative positions, like bej Malković, who was the first Ottoman administrator of Bečkerek or Hasan paša Predojević, who was administrator of the Sanjak of Segedin in 1592.
-During the time, descendants of Muslim Serbs developed a separate ethnic identity and today are known as Bosniaks.

 During the Ottoman administration, villages in Vojvodina were populated by Serbs, while cities were populated by ethnically and religiously diverse population which included Muslims (Turks, Muslim Serbs, Arabs), Serbs, Romani, Greeks, Cincars, Jews, etc.

 Some cities of Vojvodina were majority Serb, some majority Muslim, while some had mixed populations.
 All settlements had mosques, while important cities also had administrative buildings, baths, Muslim schools and other public buildings.
 Main street (čaršija) usually had main trading and manufacturing shops.

 According to the records, following important cities of Vojvodina had sizable Muslim populations in Ottoman times: